Science and technology in Hungary: Scientists and inventors

+Mathematicians

 Hungary is famous for its excellent mathematics education, which has trained numerous outstanding scientists.
 Famous Hungarian mathematicians include father Farkas Bolyai and son János Bolyai, designer of modern geometry (non-Euclidean geometry) 1820–1823.
 Together with John von Neumann, János Bolyai is considered to be the greatest Hungarian mathematician ever.
 The most prestigious Hungarian scientific award is named in honor of János Bolyai.
 John von Neumann was a pioneer in quantum theory, game theory and digital computing, and he was the key mathematician on the Manhattan Project.
 Mathematician Paul Erdős is famed for publishing in over forty languages, and his Erdős numbers are still tracked.

 Many Hungarian scientists, including Zoltán Bay, Victor Szebehely (practical solution to the three-body problem; Newton the two-body problem), Mária Telkes, Imre Izsak, Louis W. Parker, Erdős, von Neumann, Leó Szilárd, Eugene Wigner, Theodore von Kármán and Edward Teller, emigrated to the United States and made valuable contributions there.
-(Some Hungarian scientists went to Germany instead: engineer/scientist István Szabó (1906-1980), for example.
+(Some Hungarian scientists went to Germany instead: engineer/scientist István Szabó (1906–1980), for example.